7th Guitar Chords

 ↓ Left Handed dom7 Chords - Part 2

-Four Tones: A 7th chord is made up of four notes: the root, third, fifth, and a seventh interval above the root note.
+Four Tones: Made up of four notes: the root, third, fifth, and a seventh interval above the root note.
 The type of seventh chord (major, minor, dominant, etc.) is determined by the quality of the third and seventh intervals.

-Dominant Function: The dominant 7th chord is one of the most common types of 7th chords.
+Dominant Function: The dominant 7th chord is one of the most common types of seventh chords.
 It consists of a major triad with a minor seventh interval added.
-Dominant 7th chords have a strong tendency to resolve to the tonic (I) chord in many musical styles, creating a sense of resolution.
+Dominant seventh chords have a strong tendency to resolve to the tonic (I) chord in many musical styles, creating a sense of resolution.

 Half-Diminished and Fully Diminished 7th Chords: Half-diminished 7th chords (also known as minor 7th flat 5) feature a diminished triad with a minor seventh interval.
 Fully diminished 7th chords consist of a diminished triad with a diminished seventh interval.
 These chords add tension and often lead to resolutions.